OpenShiftDemos/gogs-openshift-docker/README.md

 * A Dockerfile for building an OpenShift-compatible Gogs image
 * Various scripts used in the Docker image
-* An OpenShift template for deploying the image
+* OpenShift templates for deploying the image
 * Usage instructions

 ## Prerequisites